!—- ShareThis BEGIN -—> <!—- ShareThis END -—>

 The wild sunflower is the non-cultivated cousin of the sunflower and it has showy ray petals which attract birds and butterflies.
-Interestingly, the leaves are phototropic; they turn to follow the sun therefore increasing the amount of light and leads to increased photosynthesis.
+Interestingly, the leaves are phototropic; they turn to follow the sun therefore increasing the amount of light which leads to increased photosynthesis.
 This adaptation occurred because the sunflower’s primary source of nutrition is from conducting photosynthesis.
-The wild sunflower is considered a noxious weed in many areas across Canada and in several U.S. states.
-Wild sunflowers are native to North America and were naturalized in Europe in the XVI century.
+The wild version of this plant is considered a noxious weed in many areas across Canada and in several U.S. states, and is native to North America (it was naturalized in Europe in the XVI century).

-Habitat: The wild sunflower habitat is primarily the prairies as well as dry, open areas.
+The wild sunflower habitat is primarily the prairies as well as dry, open areas.
 It grows along roadsides, in fields, along desert washes, and in grassy areas.
-It grows best in sunny, moist, or disturbed areas.
-The wild sunflower is tolerant of high and low temperatures, although more tolerant to low temperatures with the optimum temperature range being between 21 and 26 degrees Celsius.
+It grows best in sunny, moist, or disturbed areas, and is tolerant of high and low temperatures (although more tolerant to low temperatures with the optimum temperature range being between 21 and 26 degrees Celsius).
 It thrives in alkaline soil and is somewhat drought resistant.

 The seeds are the typical edible sunflower seeds, but the wild seeds are very small, unlike the cultivated varieties used for commercial seed production.
 They can be consumed raw or cooked.
 (Seeds ripen from Sep to October.)
 Rich in fats, the seed can be ground into a powder and mixed with cereal flours to make nutritious bread.
 Seeds can be used for spouting and eaten as soon as they sprout.
 Young flower buds can be steamed and served like globe artichokes.
 The leaf petioles can be boiled and mixed in with other vegetables.
 Flower petals, leaves and roots can be used to make tea.